Polar Bears and where to find them

 The small heads and shapes of the polar bears are quite different from the other bears in North America.
 And, what’s also different, polar bears are truly predatory, unlike black bears and grizzlies.

 Baffin Bay, Nunavut, and Tuktoyaktuk, Northwest Territories are other places in Canada to spot Polar bears.
 These places are extremely remote and difficult to get to.
 The polar bears are found in the Arctic.
-They are most abundant in areas with annual sea ice and productive ringed seal populations.
+They are most abundant in areas with annual sea ice and a productive seal population.

 The primary conservation concern for polar bears is habitat loss and reduced access to their prey due to climate change.